Information to help support you as a physician in the community in our region.

 When do health care workers get tested, self-isolate, and return to work?

-Health care workers who are a household contact of a known positive COVID-19 case are to self-isolate based on instructions provided by the Public Health Nurse who will be in touch.
+For health care workers who are a household contact of a known positive COVID-19 case, please follow instructions provided by public health who will contact you.

 Has there been any guidance given on how to clean private physician offices after novel coronavirus testing?